ministryofjustice/security-guidance/docs/data-security-and-privacy-triage-standards.md

 # Data Security & Privacy Triage Standards

-Below are a series of common area guides from MOJ Digital & Technology Triage Standards.
+Below are a series of common area guides from Ministry of Justice \(MOJ\) Digital & Technology Triage Standards.

 ## Purposeful Capture of Data